 I don’t drink alcohol, but should I drink?

 There’s no need to drink sake or alcohol with your meal, so don’t feel pressured because of the occasion!
-The restaurant may have non-alcoholic alternatives, but sticking to water or tea is also fine.
+The restaurant may have non-alcoholic alternatives, but sticking to water or tea is also acceptable.
+Feel free to discuss with the staff about your drink preferences and options.

 Can I pair the meal with alcohol other than sake?

 Sake is a natural choice, but some restaurants have begun offering sparkling wine or craft beers for the first drink.
 Some may offer wine pairings.
-Ask your hostess for suggestions and be open to exploring!
-If the restaurant doesn’t have a drink menu, don’t be surprised.
+Ask your hostess for suggestions, and be open to exploring!
+Don’t be surprised if the restaurant doesn’t have a drink menu.
 Instead, tell the server what flavors you like (dry/sweet, light/full-bodied, chilled/room temperature/hot, etc).

 Right before the last meal (oshokuji, お食事), your hostess/server will stop serving you alcohol.
 Traditionally, there’s no dessert alcohol/digestive equivalent for the dessert course, although some restaurants may have dessert wines, port, or brandy in stock.